Protecting the Right to Organize Act: Content

-"(C) the individual is customarily engaged in an independently established trade, occupation, profession, or business of the same nature as that involved in the service performed."This definitional amendment would allow for certain workers, such as those working in the gig economy, to attain the right to form a labor union or to bargain collectively.
-This would potentially include those who work for app-based companies such as Uber, DoorDash, or Lyft, and overall could include hundreds of thousands or millions of workers.
-However, this reclassification applies only to collective bargaining.
-For other considerations, such as wages or benefits, they would still be treated as independent contractors.
-The PRO Act would alter union election rules.
-For example, it would allow unions to hold elections through mail ballots or electronic ballots.
-The bill would allow for workers to sue employers, and would make it easier for employees to join a union.

 Support and opposition

 Polling

 A poll conducted by Vox and Data for Progress in June 2021 said that 59% of likely U.S. voters supported the PRO Act, and 29% opposed it.

 Support

 A letter signed by over 100 labor unions, advocacy organizations, churches, and political groups supported the PRO Act.
 This included but was not limited to the AFL-CIO, EPI, Public Citizen, AFT, Sunrise Movement, CPD, DSA, SEIU, PFAW, CWA, FSP, FoEI, HRW, USW, IWPR, GBCS, IFPTE, NETWORK, Patriotic Millionaires, and Oxfam.
 Ryan Kekeris, an organizer with the International Union of Painters and Allied Trades, said the PRO Act "modernizes and updates a lot of the loopholes and the brokenness of U.S. labor law".
 Richard Trumka of the AFL-CIO said, "If you really want to correct inequality in this country ... passing the PRO Act is absolutely essential to doing that."
 The bill has received backing from the Labor Caucus and The Leadership Conference on Civil and Human Rights.
 Joe Biden endorsed the PRO Act, and has called labor law reform one of the top priorities of his administration.